EddieCodeHub/Aether-Site/README.md

 ### Content

-- i used code from the CI [Love running](https://eddiecodehub.github.io/LoveRunningWalkthrough/index.html) Project to help create my Header and Footer
+- I used code from the CI [Love running](https://eddiecodehub.github.io/LoveRunningWalkthrough/index.html) Project to help create my Header and Footer

 ### Media